OguzPastirmaci/misc/k8s.md

 1. Create a new Kubernetes cluster using the Quick Create option in OCI. https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm#create-quick-cluster

-2. Access the cluster in Cloud Shell.
+2. Access the cluster in **Cloud Shell**.
 You can access it from your local machine too but Cloud Shell is the easiest/fastest way.

 ![Access cluster](./access.png)